Common and Proper Noun Scavenger Hunt

-Students will identify and use common and proper nouns.
+Students will identify and use common and proper nouns in complete sentences.

-- Tell your students that today they will be learning about different kinds of nouns.
+- Tell your students that today they learn about different kinds of nouns.

 - Tell your class that they will be looking for examples of common nouns and proper nouns.